knguyen29/Machine-Learning/README.md

 # Machine-Learning
-A few Jupyter Notebooks on some of the ML/DL projects I completed.
+A few Jupyter Notebooks for some of the Machine Learning and Deep Learning projects I completed.